-- 11.7 An Examination Board will terminate a student's registration on academic grounds in any of the following circumstances: - a. where a student has exhausted the maximum permitted number of attempts at a module - b. where a student is unable to complete the award within the Maximum period of registration for that award - c. where a student has demonstrated significant failure (normally less than 30 credits passed at the first assessment opportunity) - 11.8 Where an Examination Board has terminated a student's registration on academic grounds, the Board will provide the student with a relevant Exit Award where the student has met the criteria for the lesser award (see regulations 13.19 onwards).
+- 11.7 A Board of Examiners has the authority to require a student to withdraw on academic grounds in any of the following circumstances: - a. where a student has exhausted the maximum permitted number of attempts at a module - b. where a student is unable to complete the award within the maximum period of registration for that award - c. where a student has demonstrated significant failure (normally less than 30 credits passed at the first assessment opportunity) - 11.8 Where a Board of Examiners requires a student to withdraw on academic grounds, the Board will provide the student with a relevant Exit Award where the student has met the criteria for the lower award (see regulations 13.19 onwards).